clfkenny/clfkenny.github.io/projects/kmeans_intro/index.md

 of clusters at the point of the elbow should correspond to the appropriate number of clusters \(K\) to be used, and in this case it correctly corresponds to our three clusters that we generated.
-If we take a look at the animation, we see that the algorithm <u>forces</u>
+If we take a look at the animation, we see that the algorithm <b>forces</b>
 the observations into a cluster, even if a true cluster doesn’t actually exist.

 </p>

+<u><strong style = "font-size:1.2em;">Important Note:</strong></u> <br>
-<u><strong>Important Note:</strong></u> <br> It is important to scale or
-normalize the data before running *K-Means* algorithm if the features have different units.
+It is important to scale or normalize the data before running *K-Means* algorithm if the features have different units.
 Let me demonstrate why this is so.
 Here is a contrived example of height and weights along with gender that I obtained from the web.
 We have height in *mm* and weight in *tons* (for the sake of demonstration).
-We know beforehand that there are two groups
-- males and females, so we’ll set number of clusters to 2.
+We know beforehand that there are two groups - males and females, so we’ll set number of clusters to 2.

 ``` r
 library(knitr)